From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization

 \section{Proposed Method}

-Our proposed method is built upon a pretrained diffusion-based 3D generative model $\pi_\theta(x|y)$, where $y$ is a text prompt and $x$ is the latent code for a mesh $\mathcal{M}$.
+Our proposed method is built upon a pretrained diffusion-based 3D generative model $\pi_\theta(x|y)$, specifically TRELLIS~\cite{xiang2024structured}, where $y$ is a text prompt and $x$ is the latent code for a mesh $\mathcal{M}$.
+The Sparse Flow Transformer refers to the backbone of the first generation stage in TRELLIS, which is a diffusion transformer variant modified for flow matching on sparse voxel tokens.
+It determines the topology and overall shape of the generated asset.
+TRELLIS operates in two distinct stages, both of which utilize transformer backbones: Stage 1: Sparse Structure Generation predicts the occupancy of a 3D voxel grid, which receives a text condition and predicts a sparse set of active voxels that define the coarse geometry of the object.
+It is ``sparse" because it processes only the active voxel tokens rather than a dense volumetric grid, allowing for high resolution without cubic computational complexity.
+Stage 2: Structured Latent Decoding stage refines the features within the active voxels to generate detailed geometry and texture (appearance).
 Our method is to align $\pi_\theta$ with the preference of support-effective printing so that the generated mesh $\mathcal{M}$ requires minimal support structure volume $V(\mathcal{M}_{sup})$ when fabricated using common 3D printing processes.

 For clarity, we begin by detailing the fundamentals of support structures in 3D printing, explaining the computational methods employed.
 Next, we describe how to efficiently simulate the support structure of a generated sample (mesh) using ray tracing and geometric approximation.
 We then discuss the preference alignment method we proposed, followed by an overview of the preference data construction pipeline we developed for training our network.
 An overview of our proposed SEG can be referred to Fig.~\ref{fig:method}.